The Courier-Journal from Louisville, Kentucky (2024)

 Shobe set a hearing for 4 p.m. tomorrow on the request for the injunction.
 "I guess this Is the fourth Inning," County Attorney J. Bruce Miller said, referring to the tangled legal history of the county's anti-abortion ordinance.
 Miller said the motion filed yesterday asked Shobe to enjoin the city-county Board of Health, General's Board of Governors and the hospital administrator from allowing elective, or non-therapeutic, abortions there.

 "What we're saying is that as long as we're enjoined from enforcing it (the suit-bound ordinance), General should be enjoined from performing abortions," Miller said.
 Fiscal Court last August passed the ordinance, which would prohibit non-therapeutic abortions in publicly sup- 9ndS The state should Improve training and pay for police officers and continue giving a 15 percent supplement in pay to officers who take advanced education courses, he said.
 The state also should create a special task force on crime victims and witnesses, "which will work with district court judges and prosecutors to establish victim-witness assistance programs in every judicial circuit in Kentucky," Sloane said.
 He proposed legislation to reform the Crime Victim Compensation Board eligibility guidelines to include a larger number of crime victims; to provide free medical examinations to rape victims; to reimburse subpoenaed witnesses for expenses they Incur in order to attend court; to provide a state funding source for local victim-witness programs; and to offer tax credits as incentives to employers who pay employees called to testify in court.
-Jefferson County Commonwealth's Attorney David Armstrong yesterday announced his endorsem*nt of Sloane in the Democratic gubernatorial primary.
+Jefferson County Commonwealth's Attorney David Armstrong yesterday announced his endorsement of Sloane in the Democratic gubernatorial primary.

 Aiiotlatod Pr LEXINGTON, Ky.
 Former Louisville Mayor Harvey Sloane announced a criminal-justice program yesterday that he said would relieve the "financial, emotional and physical burden of crime in our state."
 At a press conference in Lexington, the Democratic gubernatorial candidate said 7 percent of the state's criminals account for 37 percent of the crimes.
 The career-criminal programs in Jefferson and Kenton counties should be adopted by the state, Sloane said.
 The state should pass legislation increasing the minimum time that habitual criminals must serve in prison before being eligible for parole and forbid their release on bail before trial; assist in establishing local career-criminal programs; and support rural areas where more money or manpower are required to handle prosecutions, he said.
 Sloane also proposed establishing an economic crime committee to coordinate federal, state and local efforts to fight white-collar crime, which he said costs Kentuckians $1 billion a year.